 - The Bannock County Ambulance District is looking for ready, willing and able men and women to provide ambulance service to their local communities.

-- EMT Volunteers should live within a 5-mile radius of the communities of Lava Hot Springs or Downey.
+- EMT Volunteers should be close enough to respond to staff an ambulance in the communities of Inkom, Lava Hot Springs or Downey.